Civil Rights Lawyer in Las Vegas

 It’s important to keep in mind that Section 1983 is not by itself a source of substantive rights but instead merely provides a gateway for vindicating federal rights elsewhere conferred – namely the constitution.
 The law is deceptively straightforward but at the same time complex.
 For this reason, it’s important to have a federal litigation attorney that understands the nuances of the law.

-What Are “Color Of Law” Violations?
+What are “Color of Law” Violations?

 Law enforcement and other government officials have a responsibility to enforce laws and cultivate justice lawfully and within the parameters of the Constitution.
 Individuals acting under the “color of law” include individuals who have the authority to detain, apprehend or arrest persons because that authority has been granted to them by federal, state, or local governments.